Julie Connolly - Chairperson

 Andrew Knight - Non-Executive Director

 Andrew is an experienced lawyer specialising in trusts, complicated wills, estate planning and commercial transactions.
 He specialises in drafting wills containing protective trusts and special disability trusts.
-Andrew is a partner in Newcastle based law firm, Laycock Burke Castaldi Lawyers.
+Andrew is a partner in Newcastle based law firm, Sparke Helmore.
 Andrew is also a clinical lecturer at Newcastle University’s Law School and a graduate of the Australian Institute of Company Directors.

 Karen Woodford - Non-Executive Director